sawzeeyy/EasyJack/README.md

 # EasyJack

-EasyJack is a python script that generates a HTML file which is run in a web browser to confirm the existence of a clickjacking vulnerability
+EasyJack is a python script that generates a HTML file which is run in a web browser to confirm the existence of clickjacking vulnerability on a specified domain.

 And it also adds the URLs to a log file to track the websites that has been passed to the tool.

 # Screenshots